 Secured vs. unsecured business loans for $600,000

 Business loans can either be secured or unsecured.
-Loans in the $600,000 range generally require some kind of collateral — especially if it’s an equipment loan or for commercial real estate.
-That said, it may be possible to get an unsecured business loan of $600,000 from certain online lenders.
+Loans in the $600,000 range generally require collateral — especially if it’s an equipment loan or for commercial real estate.
+That said, getting an unsecured business loan of $600,000 may be possible from certain online lenders.

 Bank loans are best for more established businesses that have been around for at least three to five years and have positive revenue.
 SBA loans can be a good choice if your business can’t qualify with a bank, since they’re partly backed by the federal government.